konchirorin/iOS-Sideloading/README.md

 # Sideload
 ## filter
-This is an anti-revocation filter for Enterprise App.
+This is an anti-revocation filter for Apple's Enterprise App.
 works on 5/28/2023

 ## scarlet.json